 Coordinate with law enforcement and other agencies as needed.

-Participating agencies of the Specialty Court agree to the following:
+Participating agencies of the Sauk County Adult Treatment Court agree to the following:

-DOC resources and supervision tools will only be available to Specialty Court participants who are on active supervision with the Department of Corrections.
+DOC resources and supervision tools will only be available to Sauk County Adult Treatment Court participants who are on active supervision with the Department of Corrections.

-The Specialty Court shall not employ a person who is on active probation, parole, extended supervision, lifetime supervision or an inmate who is supervised by Intensive Sanctions for any position where the primary duties and responsibilities involve contact or work with offenders/inmates OR involves access to offenders/inmates’ records or funds. .
+The Sauk County Adult Treatment Court shall not employ a person who is on active probation, parole, extended supervision, lifetime supervision or an inmate who is supervised by Intensive Sanctions for any position where the primary duties and responsibilities involve contact or work with offenders/inmates OR involves access to offenders/inmates’ records or funds.

 This MOU implies no fiscal responsibility for DOC.
 Other than in-kind services of DOC’s representatives, no DOC funds may be expended, pledged, contracted for, or spent without the approval of DOC Administration.
 DOC will have the right to annually review its participation and any financial commitments made.